Artsplendr/Transformer-based-Recommendation-System/README.md

 The focus of this research paper is on ranking side, which is built on top of the wide and deep learning (WDL) network from Google.
 The researchers define recommendation task as CTR prediction problem, where user's behavior is described as a sequence of items.
 Based on this sequence, the task is to define function to predict probability of user's click on target item.

-The architecture of the model is presented in the image below, taken from the research paper, and briefly described as following:
+The architecture of the model is presented in the image below, taken from the research paper, and briefly described as the following:

 *   User behavior sequence, target item and other features (like user profile features, context features, item features, cross features) are embedded into low-dimensional vectors taken as input into the model.
 *  Transformer layer is used to learn relations in the user behavior sequence.